 The University seeks to admit well-rounded students with impressive personal and academic profiles.
-The University is intended to serve the Northern part of Lebanon, and welcomes students from other regions all over Lebanon in order to maintain diversity across its student body.
+The University is intended to serve the Northern part of Lebanon, and welcomes students from other regions in order to maintain diversity across its student body.